hetiansu5/urlquery/README.md

 ### Introduce
-an application/x-www-form-urlencoded agreement data translator by go.
+An application/x-www-form-urlencoded query translator by go.

 - Translate from a x-www-form-urlencoded query string to go structure
 - Translate from go structure to a x-www-form-urlencoded query string